ZiggyFloydLee/ZiggyFloydLee.github.io/index.md

 *Lifelong Learner, Analytical Thinker*

-Passionate about problem-solving, continuous learning, and mastering new skills.
+I am Passionate about problem-solving, continuous learning, and mastering new skills.
 With a strong foundation in finance and computer science, I thrive in dynamic environments that challenge my analytical thinking.

-Currently working as an Operations Analyst on the Syndicated Loans Desk at [SEI](https://www.seic.com/).
+I currently work as an Operations Analyst on the Syndicated Loans Desk at [SEI](https://www.seic.com/).
 I bring an eye for detail, and am always looking for ways to be more efficient.

-Beyond work, I enjoy playing soccer, golf, chess, and poker.
+Outside of work, I enjoy playing soccer, golf, chess, and poker.
 I also enjoy cooking, reading, and playing video games.

-I graduated from Lehigh University in 2024, where I majored in Finance, and minored in Computer Science.
+I graduated from Lehigh University in 2024, where I majored in Finance and minored in Computer Science.

 ---

-At Lehigh University I enjoyed a breadth of finance courses in: [Data Science for Finance](https://ledatascifi.github.io/ledatascifi-2024/content/frontpage.html), Advanced Financial Modeling, Startup and Venture Capital Finance, Derivatives and Risk Management, Securities Analysis and Portfolio Management, Corporate Finance, and Investments.
+At Lehigh University, I enjoyed a breadth of finance courses in: [Data Science for Finance](https://ledatascifi.github.io/ledatascifi-2024/content/frontpage.html), Advanced Financial Modeling, Startup and Venture Capital Finance, Derivatives and Risk Management, Securities Analysis and Portfolio Management, Corporate Finance, and Investments.

 [Click for More Information](https://catalog.lehigh.edu/coursesprogramsandcurricula/businessandeconomics/finance/#courseinventory)